Caregiver Self-Care: Caring for You

 - Day care programs

 - Support groups

 - Take a break from caregiving.
 Make a date to go to the movies, take a walk, meet a friend for lunch.
 Everyone needs to get out of the house once in awhile.
 Do something not related to caregiving.

 - Practice communication and behavior management skills if you are caring for someone with dementia.
 This will make your job easier.
-Learn how to do this by taking a class or reading how to on the web.
-The right way is not intuitive.
+Learn how to do this by taking a class or researching online.
+The best communication strategies are often not intuitive.